Is our manufacturing IT “up to tech”? – CEO Dorian Smellie

 To explain our previous articles around the UK productivity puzzle.
 TotalControlPro has exhibited and delivered keynotes on how the industry is changing.
 With that in mind, as CEO of TotalControlPro, I feel it’s my duty to voice this vision.
 Additionally, driving our clients towards industry 4.0.
-So, in this article, I will explore the factors that are driving change and explain how to solve them.
+So, in this article, I will explore the factors that are driving change, like industrial digital technologies and explain how to solve them.

 Is today’s tech up to spec?

 As we’ve previously discussed, the UK productivity puzzle states that we are 35% behind our economic counterparts in terms of our output.
 Considering the UK used to be one of the most productive countries on the planet; this is a real issue.
 The Made Smarter Review stated that the biggest problem is difficulty measuring the digital world.
 Moreover, we have moved from a forecast driven to a demand driven industry; with increasing levels of personalisation and a higher demand than ever to operate lean manufacturing reduce waste.

 All of which contributes to the productivity gap.
 However, at TotalControlPro we believe this is a failing of the technology industry.
 Therefore next to the productivity gap, there’s also an equally large technological gap.
 So, is today’s tech up to spec?
 The answer in my opinion is no. However, a solution is close to hand.

 “The manufacturing industry as we know it is fundamentally changing with advanced technologies increasingly underpinning global competitiveness…”